Cactoidal/GodotRustEthers-rs/README.md

 ## Areas of Interest

-The following things are outside the scope of this guide, but are of personal interest for their potential application in games:
+The following things are outside the scope of this guide, but are of personal interest for their potential application in games, and could be subjects of further experimentation:

 * The use of zero knowledge proofs to prove the player has obtained some kind of secret information (such as the answer to a puzzle) without revealing what that information is.
 The player can pass this proof to an on-chain prover, and cause a state change if their proof is valid.
-There are ZKP crates + circom proofs
+[Zokrates](https://github.com/Zokrates/ZoKrates) and [Arkworks](https://github.com/arkworks-rs/) are two experimental Rust projects used for generating ZKP circuits, while [circom](https://docs.circom.io) is a lower level circuit generating language with a compiler written in Rust.

 * Passing secrets to a specific individual by encrypting the secret using their public key.
 That person will be able to decrypt the secret using their private key.
-To do this, you would need to use high level encryption crates like openSSL and ECDSA
+To do this, you could use encryption crates like [openssl](https://github.com/sfackler/rust-openssl) and [secp256k1](https://docs.rs/secp256k1/latest/secp256k1/) to generate a shared secret.

-* use of oracles
-to trustlessly execute code too complex for the blockchain (or containing secret information), and the use of distributed databases to trustlessly store large amounts of game data.
+* The use of oracles to trustlessly execute code too complex and expensive for the blockchain (or which contains secret information), and the use of distributed databases to trustlessly store large amounts of game data.

-* And finally,
-homomorphic encryption, a way of performing operations directly on secret values without revealing what those values are
+* And finally, homomorphic encryption, a way of performing operations directly on secret values without revealing what those values are.
+There exist a few experimental crates that can do this.